ShubhamSoni09/neoG-markNine/README.md

 ## Features

-- Click on a food category to get a list of food items with its origin and rating
+- Clicking on a food category gets a list of food items with its origin and rating
-- Made with React.js
+- The Application has been made using ReactJS.